Constantin Westchiloff: France

 "M. Westchiloff's exhibition in a room on the first floor has had a great success from the first day and one of his works has been bought by the Duchess de Vendôme.
+(Note: Princess Henriette of Belgium was the Duchess of Vendôme from 12 February 1896 until 1 February 1931.)
 Under the late Tsar, M. Westchiloff was the painter of the Russian Navy, but his country is the subject of only a small number of his works.
-He has a brilliantly colored palette and has obtained extremely seductive effects in his Almalfi and Capri landscapes."
+He has a brilliantly colored palette and has obtained extremely seductive effects in his Amalfi and Capri landscapes."